Nuclear chemistry: Main areas

 Radiochemistry is the chemistry of radioactive materials, in which radioactive isotopes of elements are used to study the properties and chemical reactions of non-radioactive isotopes (often within radiochemistry the absence of radioactivity leads to a substance being described as being inactive as the isotopes are stable).

 For further details please see the page on radiochemistry.

 Radiation chemistry

 Radiation chemistry is the study of the chemical effects of radiation on matter; this is very different from radiochemistry as no radioactivity needs to be present in the material which is being chemically changed by the radiation.
 An example is the conversion of water into hydrogen gas and hydrogen peroxide.
 Prior to radiation chemistry, it was commonly believed that pure water could not be destroyed.

 Initial experiments were focused on understanding the effects of radiation on matter.
-Using a X-ray generator, Hugo Fricke studied the biological effects of radiation as it became a common treatment option and diagnostic method.
+Using an X-ray generator, Hugo Fricke studied the biological effects of radiation as it became a common treatment option and diagnostic method.
 Fricke proposed and subsequently proved that the energy from X - rays were able to convert water into activated water, allowing it to react with dissolved species.